limvi-licef/MATCH/README.md

 Welcome to the MATCH (Mixed reAliTy Cognitive ortHosis) project!

-The code is currently under maintenance and not available publicly.
 The code is currently undergoing maintenance.
-It is therefore no longer publicly available while maintenance is in progress.
+It is not longer publicly available while maintenance is in progress.
 If you would like to access the code, please contact [Guillaume Spalla](mailto:guillaume.spalla@usherbrooke.ca?subject=[GitHub]%20MATCH) so that I can grant you access.

 ## Why this project?
 Mixed reality is an emerging technology aimed at blending virtual content with the real environment.
 Using a headset, which can be compared to glasses, it allows virtual content to be displayed at any time, anywhere.